Transformations - Undo and Redo

 To apply a set of steps you have copied or saved in this ‘JSON’ format use the

 Apply button and paste in the JSON.
-In this way you can share transformations between projects and each other.
+In this way you can share transformations between projects and with other people.

 Undo/Redo data is stored with the Project and is saved automatically as you work, so next time you open the project, you can access your full history of steps you have carried out and undo/redo in exactly the same way.